Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Algebraic Multigrid Methods

 \subsection{Adaptivity in Bootstrap AMG}

 It is possible to use the current multigrid method in an adaptive setup in more ways than just to test it for deficiencies by applying it to the homogeneous equation $Du = 0$.
-This is done in the {\em bootstrap} approach pursued in \cite{brandt2002,KahlBootstrap} which we explain now.
+This is done in the {\em bootstrap} approach pursued in \cite{brandt2002,KahlBootstrap} which we sketch now.
+Details will be discussed in connection with the inexact deflation method in sections~\ref{sec:SetupID} and \ref{sec:DDML}.

 The following observation is crucial: Given an eigenpair $(v_{c},\lambda_{c})$ of the generalized eigenvalue problem on the coarse grid we observe that $(Pv_c,\lambda_c)$ solves the constrained eigenvalue problem on the fine grid.
-This observation allows to use the coarse grid system as a source of information about the eigenvectors to small eigenvalues of the fine grid system.
-Computing eigenvectors to small $\lambda_{c}$ on the coarse grid is cheaper than on the fine grid, and applying a few iterations of the smoother to the lifted vectors $Pv_{c}$ yields useful test vectors rich in components belonging to the near kernel of the fine grid system.
+This observation allows to use the coarse grid system as a source of information about the eigenvectors with small eigenvalues of the fine grid system.
+Computing eigenvectors with small $\lambda_{c}$ on the coarse grid is cheaper than on the fine grid, and applying a few iterations of the smoother to the lifted vectors $Pv_{c}$ yields useful test vectors rich in components belonging to the near kernel of the fine grid system.
 As we will see, the setup process used in the ``inexact deflation'' approach from~\cite{Luescher2007}, explained in the next section, can also be interpreted as a bootstrap-type setup, where instead of using an exact solution to the coarse grid eigenproblem only approximations are calculated.